Title: Romulus and Remus

 Romulus and Remus suckled the she-wolf and founded Rome, probably in that order.
 Imagine the civic embarrassment.
 Joel Chandler Harris recorded/ adapted/ invented tales as told by a sharecropper named Uncle Remus, which Disney committed to an animated feature film that they are so proud of that it has never been re-aired or reproduced on video or DVD.
 It now exists only as a Disneyland attraction so removed from its original context that no one even questions why there would be a log flume in the Cotton Belt.

-Here I also float the possibility of the black man being the original man, in spite of his relegation over time.
+Here I also float the possibility that the black man is the original man, in spite of his relegation over time.
+Some believe that there was originally only one, dark race as recently as 50,000 years ago.
+Which does not explain Barry Manilow.